 Zimba-Arts specializes in fair trade art from Africa, handmade from recycled and sustainable materials.
 The company was founded by Shadreck Huni, a Dutchman with Zimbabwean roots, who began making and selling traditional art from Zimbabwe to finance his studies in the Netherlands.
-His art soon gained popularity at European markets and festivals; and so he made the decision to help other young people in his home country by importing the handmade artwork created by his old schoolmates in Zimbabwe, where over 72% of the population is living in poverty.
-This is the seed that has grown into Zimba-Arts, a company that now supplies over 85 retailers in 4 countries.
+His art soon gained popularity at European art markets, festivals and trade shows; and so he made the decision to help other young people in his home country by importing the handmade artwork created by his old schoolmates in Zimbabwe, where over 72% of the population is living in poverty.
+This is the seed that has grown into Zimba-Arts, a company that now supplies over 400 retailers in 6 countries.
 The funds raised by the sale of this artwork continue to help pay for educations, support children and feed families in the same communities where the art is handmade.

 As Founder and CEO, Shadreck now works with groups of artists in the high-density suburbs of Harare, Zimbabwe’s capital city, offering mentorship that helps to increase their skills and make their art accessible beyond the African market.
 In 2014, Zimba-Arts expanded its collaboration and mentorship to include artists in Ongata Rongai, a peri-urban settlement on the outskirts of Nairobi, Kenya.

 Zimba-Arts has headquarters in a historical, converted farmhouse in the Netherlands countryside and a dedicated workshop among a community of artists in Harare, Zimbabwe.
-Shadreck spends his year traveling between the Netherlands, Zimbabwe and Kenya, designing new art and continuing to mentor his artists.
+Shadreck spends his year traveling between Europe and Africa, designing new art and continuing to mentor his artists.

 Recycled Metal Art from Zimbabwe

-Zimba-Arts supports this informal recycling sector, where materials from African landfills are reborn as art.
-All of our recycled art from Zimbabwe is made from scrap metal – oil drums, cars and car parts – salvaged from the landfills in Harare.
+Each Zimbabwean sculpture is made from scrap metal – oil drums, cars, washing machines, refrigerators and stoves – salvaged from the landfills in Harare.
 The metal is put into a fire to remove paint and rust, cut to specification and welded to create the sculptures that Shadreck designs.
 The art is then varnished, painted, varnished again and finally left to dry under the African sun.
 The finished pieces are sent from Zimbabwe to the Netherlands, introduced onto the European market – and brought into your home.

 Sustainable Wooden Art from Kenya

-Our wooden artwork is made from the fast-growing Jacaranda tree, a multi-purpose wood that is obtained sustainably from managed farms in Kenya.
+Our wooden artwork is made from the fast-growing Jacaranda tree, a multi-purpose wood that is obtained sustainably from nearby Machakos and Kiambu Counties.
 Use of this relatively soft “good wood” helps to prevent forest degradation, reduces pressure on endangered hardwood species, secures future wood supplies for the carving industry and supports a sustainable livelihood for Kenya’s wood carving artists.